yuu511/python_excel_forecasting/src/README.md

 Data is formatted in a CSV file: data.csv.
 PERIOD / DEMAND / PERIODICITY

-Where period is any ascending numerical series (1,2,3,4,5...)
+- Where period is any ascending numerical series (1,2,3,4,5...)

-Demand is any amount of numbers
+- Demand is any amount of numbers

-Periodicity: Single number (which will denote the seasonality of the data)
+- Periodicity: Single number (which will denote the seasonality of the data)

-Look at data.csv for an example.
+(look at data.csv for an example.)